kelvinagyareyeboah/NFTMarket-GH/README.md

-A vibrant NFT minting and trading platform tailored for Ghanaian artists, powered by blockchain! 🇬🇭
+g platform tailored for Ghanaian artists, powered by blockchain! 🇬🇭

 ## Features ✨
 - Mint NFTs with ERC-721 standard 🖼️